kvibber/unwrap-shortlinks/readme.md

 It should work going back to the classic editor and forward to the block editor.
 It even works on [ClassicPress](https://www.classicpress.net/).

 ## Changelog

+### [0.3.3]
+* tinyurl.com is screening requests using Cloudflare, and a simple curl request is no longer allowed through.
+Removing it from the list.

 ### [0.3.2] - 2022-10-29
 * Tested up through 6.1, clean up headers, no functional changes.